naturalis/mebioda/doc/week1/w1d4/lecture1.md

 					print( results_dict['taxon_id'] )
 ```

-Which populates a file-based database:
+Using this logic, a file-based database is populated:

 ![](cites/cites-index.png)